 - Are my fences and gates suitable to keep the dog in my yard?

 - Have I considered my neighbors and their special needs?
 Do they sleep through the day because they are shift-workers?

 - Do I realize that a dog likes to see what is going on, and when it cannot see, it can become anxious?

 - Do I have water and shelter or shade available at all times.

 Out and About

 - Do I understand the term “effective dog control in a public place”?
-This is when my dog is in a public place, and is to be restrained on a lead of no more than two meters in length.
+This is when my dog is in a public place (only those that have been designated as ‘off lead’ areas in accordance with a Dog Management Policy), and is to be restrained on a lead of no more than two meters in length.